Clinical trials involving medicinal products

 For clinical trials involving non-registered medicinal products, an IMPD is required.
 This document outlines the quality, production and testing specifications of the product for the study.
 The IMPD also contains a summary of clinical and non-clinical study data, which may reference the IB where applicable.

-Researchers preparing to conduct a clinical trial with a non-registered medicinal product must contact the Kenniscentrum Geneesmiddelenonderzoek in advance.
+Researchers preparing to conduct a clinical trial with a non-registered medicinal product must contact KGO in advance.